Challenge level: 5 out of 5

 Absolutely not!
-One of the amazing things about the Husky Sled Challenge is that people of all ages will come together to do something very special.
+One of the amazing things about the Husky Sledding Challenge is that people of all ages will come together to do something very special.
 The age range is likely to be from 18 to 75.

 We will provide you with Arctic proof boots, winter clothing and camping gear.
-We will supply you with a comprehensive list of everything you will need to take on the event well before your departure date.
+We will supply you with a comprehensive list of everything you will need to take on the challenge well before your departure date.

 We will overnight in a combination of tourist class hotels, cabins and we will camp on the husky sledding nights.

 Yes of course!
 If you wish to extend your stay you will need to come out of our group flights (and of course we would deduct the cost from your balance).